Theragatha - The Verses of the Senior Monks

 783The rich and the poor feel its touch;

-But the fool lies as if struck down by their own folly,
+But the fool lies stricken by their own folly,

-Since by wisdom you can attain perfection in this life;
+since by wisdom you reach consummation in this life.

-785One person enters a womb and the world beyond,
+785One who enters a womb and the world beyond,

 While someone of little wisdom, placing faith in them,

-People are punished due to their own bad deeds.
+people are punished for their own bad deeds.

 787Sensual pleasures are diverse, sweet, delightful,